Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria: Introduction

 Our contribution can be summarized as follows: We focus on a very simple mechanism for this problem, study its equilibria under two different scenarios, and investigate their performance with respect to the cumulative review quality (\emph{quality} objective), and the number of proposals that acquire at least one review (\emph{coverage} objective).
 More specifically:

 \begin{itemize} \item In the first scenario (Section \ref{sec:1prop}), we assume that there is only one proposal, and the agents can choose between writing an excellent, a good, or no review at all.
 We prove, that our mechanism always has pure Nash equilibria in this case, and we show that at every such equilibrium, an $\frac{1}{4}$-approximation to the optimal \emph{quality} objective is guaranteed. \item In the second scenario (Section \ref{sec:mprop}), we assume that there are multiple proposals and every agent can write a review for any subset of proposals they want.
-However, their overall `work' needs to respect a \emph{time constraint}, otherwise this case would reduce to the first one.
-As before, we show the existence of pure Nash equilibria, all of which provide a $\frac{1}{3}$-approximation to the optimal \emph{coverage} objective.
+This time however, their choice is limited between writing a review or not.
+For this scenario, we show that pure Nash equilibria always exist, and all such equilibria provide a $\frac{1}{3}$-approximation to the optimal \emph{coverage} objective.
 However, this guarantee only holds if our mechanisms has access to \emph{twice} the budget for rewards that the optimal has.
 Otherwise, we show that there are instances where the coverage achieved at any equilibrium is arbitrarily bad. \end{itemize} In both cases, the guarantees are provided against an optimal algorithm that knows everything about the agents (including how capable they are at reviewing each proposal) and rewards each of them with just enough to cover their cost.
 Our mechanisms never learns anything private: the agents just write the reviews directly and share the rewards following our rules.

 We want to point out that, as mentioned in the introduction, the formulation of our model is based on real life scenarios and actual challenges that blockchain initiatives have to face.
 The same goes for the motivation behind the mechanism we are focusing on, as a version of it is currently used by Cardano's treasury in order to resolve such problems.
 Our main goal is to investigate which are the theoretical guarantees that Project Catalyst provides under the aforementioned scenarios, and whether they match its real life performance (some examples of which are presented in Section \ref{sec:RD}).
 To our knowledge, the model that we consider has not been explored so far, although similar problems have been studied in the context of profit sharing games, crowdsourcing through contests, and budget feasible mechanism design.
 We provide a summary of indicative related papers from these areas, along with a discussion regarding similarities and differences in the next section.